Royal College of Psychiatrists: History

+Eleanora Fleury, became the first female member of the Medico Psychological Association in 1894, when she was elected by 23 votes to 7.
+She remained a member until 1924.
+This made her the first woman psychiatrist in Ireland or Great Britain.

 Coat of arms

 The coat of arms incorporates the traditional serpent-entwined Rod of Asclepius symbolic of medicine, and butterflies associated with Psyche.
 Previous to the grant of these arms, the Medico-Psychological Association had used a device showing the seated Psyche with butterfly's wings.
 The arms were originally granted to the Royal Medico-Psychological Association in 1926, and were confirmed to the college on its formation in 1971 by the College of Arms.
 They were also registered in Scotland by the Court of the Lord Lyon.

-College Centre for Quality Improvement

-The work of the College Centre for Quality Improvement (CCQI) has developed a role for clinicians and their professional bodies in raising standards.
-Its national initiatives engage directly with clinicians, managers and service users and support them to take responsibility for improving local mental health services.
-More than 90% of mental health services in the UK participate in the work of the CCQI.

 Policy and campaigns

-One of the college's principal aims is to influence and develop policy on areas that contribute to supporting better outcomes for people with mental illness.
-This is accomplished through the publication of policy briefings, data analysis (such as Mental Health Watch), as well as College Reports and Position Statements.
-This work encourages changes to government and stakeholder policy and clinical practice on a particular issue associated with psychiatry, as well as, providing professional advice to support RCPsych members in their work.

-The college also runs campaigns, including Choose Psychiatry, which has helped increase the fill rate of posts from 78% in 2018 to 100% in 2020, as well as calling for parity in the funding of mental health services.
+The college runs campaigns, including Choose Psychiatry, which has helped increase the fill rate of posts from 78% in 2018 to 100% in 2020, as well as calling for parity in the funding of mental health services.